edwinm/memoize-cache-decorator/README.md

 - Async functions
 - Static functions
 - Cache expiration
-- Clearing the cache
+- Clearing the cache on two levels
 - Custom resolver function
+- TypeScript

 Since TypeScript decorators are used, the source has to be TypeScript.
 Also, decorators can only be used for class methods and getters.
 Plain JavaScript decorators are planned for the future.

-## Roadmap

-Before autumn 2023: make cache clearing more precise.

 ## Installation